 California does not require the consent of your spouse to obtain a divorce.
 The Court will grant you a divorce, regardless of whether your spouse consents.

 To file for divorce in California, you must have been a resident of California for the six months prior to filing.
-You will generally be required to file your dissolution in the county in which you have resided for the three month prior to filing.
+You will generally be required to file your dissolution in the county in which you have resided for the three months prior to filing.

 A legal separation in California allows you to divide property and obtain orders related to custody, visitation, and support, while maintaining your legal marital status.
 We most often see this for reasons related to taxes, health insurance, immigration, or religious reasons.
 You do not need to have a legal separation to establish a “date of separation.”